ibhojwani/tbd/README.md

 #### Kevin Sun
 #### Tyler Amos

+This directory holds the code from our initial CS12300 project, which had to be changed due to scope and API issues.

 # To do:
  - [ ] parallelize data downloading (Ty)
  - [ ] automate creation of sub-area geojson based on min/max values from UNOSAT data